alexarnimueller/giraffe/README.md

   --help                       Show this message and exit.
 ```

-## Benchmark
-To benchmark the obtained representation, use `benchmark.py`.
-It relies on the [Chembench](https://github.com/shenwanxiang/ChemBench) repository, and optionally on the [CDDD](https://github.com/jrwnter/cddd) repository.
-Please follow the installation instructions described in their READMEs.

 ## KLD Annealing
 In the VAE setup, we are emplyoing a growing cyclical annealing schedule.
 Here's an example of how the schedule looks for either linear or sigmoid cyclical annealing with the parameters `anneal_cycle=5`, `anneal_grow=5`, `anneal_ratio=0.75` and `epoch_steps=1000`: